 my best and favorite word processor.
 I will try and explain a little of

 how each map came to be to give you ideas on how to use them.

-All maps are copyright © Garry Stahl 1993 to present.
+All maps and other drawings are copyright © Garry Stahl 1993 to present.
 Permission is granted to private persons for private use.
 No commercial rights are granted or allowed without further license from Garry Stahl.
 That means you can use my work yourself, for you and your players, but you may not place it in any product for sale without asking me first.